divx118/cifs/README.md

 ```

+**NOTE:**
-NOTE: If you want to see the content of your shares in the chromeos Files app you need to
+ * If you want to see the content of your shares in the chromeos Files app you need to
 mount them on top of a removable device (USB stick or SD card) ~/Downloads won't work
 in the Files app you don't see the content.
 It can only be seen in a Crosh window if
 mounted on top of ~/Downloads.
-The modules are built for 3.8.11 x86_64 kernel.
+ * The modules are built for 3.8.11 x86_64 kernel.

+**NOTE:**
-NOTE: I am in no way responsible for any additinal security risk mounting smb shares may add.
+ * I am in no way responsible for any additinal security risk mounting smb shares may add.
+ * The modules are build from the chromeos kernel source.
+Look [here]( https://github.com/dnschneid/crouton/wiki/Build-chrome-os-kernel-and-kernel-modules) to see how you build modules.

 Just in case a nice disclaimer: